1j01/textual-paint/README.md

 ## Usage

-Python 3.10 or later is required.
+Textual Paint requires a Python version between 3.10 and 3.12 to run.

 See [Compatibility](#compatibility) for details on terminals supported.

+Python 3.13 is not yet supported, so please use Python 3.12 for now.

 ### Installation